EasyRF/http-server-demo/README.md

 `npm install`

-When everything is downloaded you can run the demo using __Grunt__.
+When everything is downloaded you can run the demo using Grunt.
 Grunt is a very handy tool for developing web projects.
 Grunt is like a script tool and it automates tasks in a generic way.
 See [http://gruntjs.com/getting-started]() for more info.
 To run the server in development mode use:

 `grunt serve`

-In this mode you can edit Javascript, HTML and CSS files and after saving the changed files Grunt will reload the updates an reflect the changes immediately.
-It also opens a new browser window for you automatically.
+In this mode you can edit Javascript, HTML and CSS files and after saving Grunt will automatically reload the updated files and you will see the changes immediately.
+It also opens a new browser window for you automatically at startup.

-To run the server in without Grunt (and live reload) first build the project using:
+To run the server without Grunt (and without live reload) first build the project using:

 `grunt build`